ohio813/betterbatch/readme.txt

 ------------------------------------------------------
-Variable Overriding:
+Variable Overriding
 ------------------------------------------------------
 Variables can be overriden at many points:

-1. you can force a particular value by specifying it at the command line If you do this - this WILL be the value of that variable!
+1. You can force a particular value by specifying it at the command line If you do this - this WILL be the value of that variable!

 2. If the config file specified at the command line will defines that variable